These California Destinations Could Have a Superbloom This Year, Plus Where to Find Wildflowers in the State

 California’s nickname is typically thought to allude to the rush of 49ers who traveled west to pan for gold.
 But some believe that “the Golden State” actually refers to the eye-catching blossoms of the California poppy, the delicate yellow-orange flower that blooms each spring, from Arcata in the north to San Diego in the south.

-Peak wildflower season for any given area in California varies from year to year, based on factors such as rainfall, altitude, and temperature.
+Peak wildflower season for any given area in California varies somewhat from year to year, based on factors like rainfall, altitude, and temperature.
 So, it pays to do a little research to find the most up-to-date information and predictions.
-Previously, rainy years have resulted in spectacular super blooms in 2017, 2019, and 2023.
+Rainy years have resulted in spectacular super blooms in 2017, 2019, and 2023, and thanks to record rainfall across Southern California in 2025, exceptional blooms are expected this year.

-But will there be another super bloom in the state in 2025?
-For one to occur, a specific series of events need to happen: A significant amount of rain has to fall in autumn or winter to wash away a dormancy-inducing, bloom-inhibiting chemical from the seeds.
+For a super bloom to occur, a specific series of events need to happen: A significant amount of rain has to fall in autumn or winter in order to wash away a dormancy-inducing, bloom-inhibiting chemical from the seeds.
 Then, there needs to be even more rain, at least once a month, for the flowers to take hold.
-It takes a few years for a sufficient amount of seeds to collect for a true super bloom, so there likely won’t be the same spectacular display in California in 2025 as there was in 2023.
-However, spring wildflowers are always a delight, whether there’s a super bloom or not.

-Here are the best places to see spring wildflowers across California.
+Here are the best places to see spring wildflowers across California in 2026.

 California desert wildflower blooms

-One of the best places to see a super bloom in California is at Death Valley National Park—but it happens every 10 to 15 years only.
+The best time to see California’s wildflowers is during a “super bloom” in Death Valley National Park—but it only happens every 10 to 15 years.

 Photo by Phitha Tanpairoj/Shutterstock